liamwalsh1980/Milestone-Project-1/README.md

 Embrace Autism is a fictional website that is mainly aimed at parents of children that have a diagnosis of Autism (ASD – Autistic Spectrum Disorder).
 The website provides advice and ideas on how to occupy and keep Autistic children happy, engaged and active.
 As a father of an Autistic child, I know how difficult it can be to entertain and keep your child happy and fulfilled.
 Therefore, I had the idea to design a website that can offer help and advice drawn upon my own experiences.
 Embrace Autism is a website that you can access time and time again to get new ideas, parent to parent advice and useful links to external websites relevant to ASD.
 There is the option to subscribe to Embrace Autism by providing your name and email address to get regular new ideas, free of charge, straight to email.

 This milestone project is the first of four that is to contribute towards my Full Stack Web Developer Diploma with Code Institute.
-The main requirements in this project is to design a responsive website using HTML5 and CSS3 with three web pages or three separate sections on one page.
-I chose to go with three webpages as I wanted to keep the homepage content minimum, the about page contained full of information and a third page for just subscribing.
-All this i feel would work well when using the easy-to-use menu bar to navigate around.
+The main requirements in this project is to design a responsive website using HTML5 and CSS3 with a miniumum of three web pages or three separate sections on one page.
+I chose to go with four webpages as I wanted to keep the homepage content minimum, the about and ideas pages relevant with the right level of content and fourth page offering users to subscribe.
+All this i feel would work well when using the menu bar to navigate around the site.

 Essentially, this part is your sales pitch. [delete when ready]